scipy.integrate.

 f must be an elementwise function: each element f(x)[i] must equal f(x[i]) for all indices i.
 It must not mutate the array x or the arrays in args, and it must return NaN where the argument is NaN.

-f must represent a smooth, positive, and monotone decreasing function of x defined at all reals between a and b. nsum performs no checks to verify that these conditions are met and may return erroneous results if they are violated.
+f must represent a smooth, positive, unimodal function of x defined at all reals between a and b.

 a, bfloat array_like

 Real lower and upper limits of summed terms.
 Must be broadcastable.
-Each element of a must be finite and less than the corresponding element in b, but elements of b may be infinite.
+Each element of a must be less than the corresponding element in b.

 stepfloat array_like